ha-jdbc/ha-jdbc/src/site/markdown/doc.md

 ###	Durability

 As of version 2.1, HA-JDBC support a configurable durability level for user transactions.
-When enabled, HA-JDBC will track transactions, such that, upon restart, following a crash, it can detect and recover from any partial commits.
+When enabled, HA-JDBC will track transactions, such that, upon restart, following a crash, it can detect and recover from any partial commits (i.e. where data was not .
 The durability persistence mechanism is determined by the state manager configuration.
 By default, HA-JDBC includes support for the following durability levels: